Paulme: feminine. The paulme of the hand; also, a ball; (and hence) also, Tennis (play;) also, the Palme tree.

 – Mitte.
 (Send it.)

-These Latin words witness to the use of tenez, or some equivalent call in French, and favour the conclusion that this call gave rise to the 14th-century Italian and English name.
+These Latin words witness to the use of tenez, or some equivalent call in French, and favour the conclusion that this call gave rise to the 14th-century Italian name and to the English name.

-French in turn borrowed the English word tennis in the late 19th century, making it a boomerang word and an Anglicism.
+French in turn borrowed the English word tennis in the late 19th century, making it, from a French viewpoint, an Anglicism and (probably) a boomerang word.

 But the facts are different.
 The Company of Ironmongers had their own tennis court, for which they made balls so well that they were in demand with players in other courts.
 And an ordinary real-tennis ball, striking a child with force on the temple, would be likely enough to cause death.

-Far from being made of iron, tennis balls used to be stuffed with hair, if we are to believe Shakespeare, in Much Ado about nothing (Act 3, scene 2):
+Far from being made of iron, tennis balls used to be stuffed with hair, if we are to believe the English dramatist William Shakespeare (1564-1616) in Much Ado About Nothing (around 1598):

-Tennis is also mentioned by Shakespeare in Act 1, scene 2 of King Henry the Fifth:
+Tennis was also mentioned by Shakespeare in The Life of King Henry the Fifth (around 1599):

 He therefore sends you, meeter for your spirit,